EmilRamsvik/Digital-Garden/docs/Personal.md

 	- To add or enhance, I have a custom dataview script that takes entries i have not changed lately and picks out a random article which i can go into and either research something and add it or enhance the article.
 By using the CAE workflow, I can let the thought of always finishing things go and rather focus on writing for the fun of it.

-THe key to making this work is to automate as much as possible and make sure you are put in a position to succeed.
-Making reminders, creating scheduled tasks that pop up, or just noting down each time you do some entries or fix things help make it much easier to consistently work.
+The key to making this work is to automate as much as possible and make sure you are put in a position to succeed.
+Making reminders, creating scheduled tasks that pop up, or just noting down each time you do some entries or fix things help make it much easier to work consistently.

 # Links
 - [Awesome Digital Gardens](https://github.com/kyrose/awesome-digital-gardens)